Reilly-Lab-Yale/variant_effects_mnoon/README.md

 ### note on encoding in count tables
-sometimes presence of variants within a bin is stored in a one-hot fashion : multiple true/false columns, one for each bin.
+Sometimes presence of variants within a bin is stored in a one-hot fashion : multiple true/false columns, one for each bin.
-This is not generally desierable, so I convert away with "find_true_column"
+This is not generally desirable, so I convert away with "find_true_column"

-other times, this is desierable as it is not actually one hot, but multi-hot.
+other times, this is desirable as it is not actually one hot, but multi-hot.
 Such as presence in genomic region (i.e. some variants might be both in a promoter like sequence & some other cata)

 ### note on sex chromosomes
 gnomad does not include the Y chromosome, so naturally it isn't included ... to avoid complications, the X chromosome isnt included either.
-- It *is* processed for some of the steps, but the exon file "filter"
+- It *is* processed for some of the steps, but the exon file "filter" does not contain it & so we remove around that step ....

 ...